-At least one person was killed in the Kenyan capital Nairobi on Tuesday during protests sparked by the death of a blogger in police custody that has inflamed accusations of extrajudicial killings by security forces.
+One person was shot in the Kenyan capital Nairobi on Tuesday during protests sparked by the death of a blogger in police custody that has inflamed accusations of extrajudicial killings by security forces.

-A Reuters journalist saw the man's body on the ground with a bleeding head wound.
-It was unclear how he had died or who he was.
+A Reuters journalist saw the man's lying on the ground apparently unconscious with a bleeding head wound.
+Reports later emerged that he was rushed to hospital for treatment.

 Kenya's police spokesperson Muchiri Nyaga said he was unaware of the casualty.